Skakiz/Alfred-Home-assistant-workflow/README.md

 ## Setup
 You have to provide two settings via alfred command.
 Just type:

 _haurl - followed by the address to the home assistant.
 IE, https://myurl.dnsduck.org:8123.
-This is stored in the Mach keychain.
+This is stored in the keychain.

 _hapassword - followed bt the API password.
-This is stored in the Mac keychain.
+This is stored in the keychain.

 ## Comands
 hal - Home assistant lights